dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 variables* like, e.g. `Error Unit ::: (m ::: NonTerm)` would help in solving this problem, but we did not explore the solution space further in this project.

+{>> Maybe is not a good representation of non-termination.
+Google "non-termination monad" or "partiality monad" to get a better idea of the proper way of handling non-termination using monads. <<}

 ## Conclusions